wonder-mice/d3-flame-graph/TASKS.md

 - [ ] Integrate `Terser` npm to compute constants and get some other optimizations
 - [ ] Collapse recursion
 - [ ] [NTBF] Don't use 70% as initial split view proportions, since it results in fractional sizes
+- [ ] [NTBF] Need to invalidate nodeContentState when delta changes, since layout is not neccessary in this case.

 # Notes